bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is your experience with Linux?</summary><br><b>

 An open question.
 Answer based on your real experience.
+You can highlight one or more of the following:

+* Troubleshooting & Debugging
+* Storage
+* Networking
+* Development
+* Deployments
 </b></details>

 <details>